caesium-cloud/caesium/docs/primitives.md

 ## `Job`

-A `Job` is the primary unit of work in Caesium.
-A `Job` is analagous to a `DAG` in Airflow, and will also be defined as an acyclic graph.
-A job is is made up of several other primitives described below.
+A `Job` is collection of related tasks.
+All the tasks in a single Job will depend on the same `Trigger`(s), or the completion of the other tasks in the `Job`.
+A `Job` is analogous to a `DAG` in Airflow, and is also defined as a directed acyclic graph.
+A `Job` can contain other primitive types in addition to `Task`s, as described below.

 ### `Trigger`